Overview

 Accommodation: Forest Rest House

-We have the full day to explore the grassland sanctuary of Tal Chapper.
-The walking and motorable trails in Tal Chapper will yield an amazing diversity of arid-area birds.
+We have the full day to explore the grassland sanctuary of Tal Chhapar.
+The walking and motorable trails in Tal Chhapar will yield an amazing diversity of arid-area birds.

 Overnight stay.